nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Creating a pool from using the list of all passengers being shown.

     1. Prerequisites: List all passengers using the `list` command.
-       Multiple passengers in the list, with the first two passengers having the same the trip day of `MONDAY` and trip time of `1930`.
+       Multiple passengers in the list, with the first four passengers having the same the trip day of `MONDAY` and trip time of `1930`.
        The rest of the passengers having any other trip day and time.

     1. Test case: `pool n/Paul p/90101231 d/MONDAY t/1930 c/1 c/2`<br>